engie-group/shaystack/README.md

 - events - Invocation events that you can use to invoke the function.
 - tests - Unit tests for the application code.
 - hszinc - Git submodule to patch the hszinc project.
-- layer - A lamda layer shared by other lambdas
+- layer - A lamb    da layer shared by other lambdas
 - template.yaml - A template that defines the application's AWS resources.
 - Makefile - All tools to manage the project (Use 'make help')